KazuSoap/bibi_calibre/README.md

-BiB/i Calibre Plug-in
+Bibi Calibre Plug-in
 ================================================================================================================================

-BiB/i EPUB reader plug-in for calibre.
+Bibi EPUB reader plug-in for calibre.

 Summary
 --------------------------------------------------------------------------------------------------------------------------------

-BiB/i is a browser based pretty-looking EPUB reader.
+BiBi is a browser based pretty-looking EPUB reader.
-BiB/i can handle EPUB which uses vertical writing system well, so this plug-in is mainly intended for people using vertical writing system.
+BiBi can handle EPUB which uses vertical writing system well, so this plug-in is mainly intended for people using vertical writing system.
-But BiB/i itself is very good EPUB reader so maybe useful for others.
+But Bibi itself is very good EPUB reader so maybe useful for others.

-BiB/i calibre plug-in makes it easy to read EPUB files on calibre library using BiB/i.
-You don't need to install BiB/i.
+Bibi calibre plug-in makes it easy to read EPUB files on calibre library using Bibi.
+You don't need to install Bibi.
 Just install this plug-in, select an epub book, and click button, that all!

-### About BiB/i
+### About Bibi

 * EPUB 3 and 2 compliant.
 * Open source.
 (MIT license)